EdwinTun98/tp/docs/UserGuide.md

 ### Setting a Category Budget: `setCatBgt`

 Specifies a budget value for a specific expense/income category.
+Will prompt user when category budget exceed overall budget.

 Format: `setCatBgt c/<CATEGORY> <AMOUNT>`